diegosz/linux_pop_os_mean_setup/5_after_configure.md

 sudo update-locale LANG=en_US.UTF-8
 ```

-In Region Settings open “Manage Installed Languages”, do not update these, but
+In Region Settings open “Manage Installed Languages”, do not update, but
 first remove the unnecessary ones.
-Then reopen “languages” and update these.
+Then reopen “languages” and update.

 ## Install updates and reboot